critsmet/eatup-backend/README.md

 3) The log-in page is only for demonstration and has no real authentication--use whatever string you'd like.
 What you enter as your e-mail address will be required to future logins.

-4) Enter several places to eat! palce
+4) Enter several locations to find a place to eat in the middle of all of them!